Is it Hampton Roads or is it Tidewater, Virginia?

 Hampton, Virginia is considered the birthplace of America’s space program.
 The Virginia Air and Space Museum tells the story in a fun, interactive way allowing visitors to explore and experience the history of flight in Tidewater Virginia.

-Exhibits include over 30 historic aircraft, one-of-a-kind space flight artifacts, a hands-on space gallery, children’s play area – kids of all ages will be engaged and enthralled in this unique museum.
+Exhibits include over 30 historic aircraft, one-of-a-kind space flight artifacts, a hands-on space gallery, and children’s play area.
+Kids of all ages will be engaged and enthralled in this unique museum.

 Life-size displays allow guests to experience flight.
 Climb aboard the full-size jet and sit in the captain’s seat.
 Try your hand at piloting an airplane through take off.
 (Sadly, I crashed before ever getting off the ground.)